Skip to Main Content

 Southwest London's Spice Corridor: Where Twickenham Fits

 If you are spending time in southwest London and want one meal that reflects how the area eats rather than how central London performs, Twickenham's Church Street is the address that repays attention.
-The street has quietly become one of the more coherent neighbourhood dining strips in the TW postcode, sitting between the Thames towpath crowd and the rugby-day influx from the stadium — two audiences with very different expectations, which has pushed kitchens here toward versatility rather than specialism.
-Tsaretta Spice at number 55 operates in that context: a spice-led kitchen serving a suburb that has, over the past decade, grown considerably more demanding about what lands on its tables.
+The street has quietly become one of the more coherent neighbourhood dining strips in the TW postcode, sitting between the Thames towpath crowd and the rugby-day influx from the stadium, two audiences with very different expectations, which has pushed kitchens here toward versatility rather than specialism.
+Tsaretta Spice at 55 Church St operates in that context: a restaurant serving modern Indian tapas in southwest London.

 The broader picture matters here.
 London's spice-forward restaurant tier has fractured into several distinct groups.
-At one end sit the white-tablecloth South Asian tasting-menu addresses in Mayfair and the City, where a meal can price against Sketch, The Lecture Room and Library or Restaurant Gordon Ramsay.
+Sketch, The Lecture Room and Library or Restaurant Gordon Ramsay.
 At the other end are the fast-casual curry houses that have been part of the London fabric for generations.
 Neighbourhood restaurants like Tsaretta Spice occupy the middle ground: enough kitchen seriousness to hold the attention of diners who might otherwise make the train journey into town, but rooted firmly in the rhythms of a local high street.

 The Wine Argument on Church Street